"Why am I not on DVD yet?"

 In the second season opener, the Governor visits Orly County, impressed by the “low crime rate” (actually a result of Lobo’s negligence in filing paperwork).
 The Guv reassigns Lobo, Perkins and Birdie to the Special Crime Task Force in Atlanta.
 This could have been an amusing season opener, assuming that he eventually recognized their limitations and that everyone ended up back in Orly after a "very special" hour or two in the big city.
 Unfortunately, it wasn’t.
 They were now amongst the city slickers for good.

 Initially, Silverman looked smart: the season's second new segment came in 18th in the Nielsens (for the week ending January 11, 1981; a writer's strike delayed most 1980-81 premieres).
-However, the long-term outcome of this network tinkering was predictable: rural viewers who previously liked the show tuned out, and urban viewers who had no interest in LOBO before continued to ignore it.
+However, the long-term outcome of this network tinkering was predictable: rural Season One viewers began to tune out, and urban viewers who had no interest in LOBO before continued to ignore it.
 The once-popular show was cancelled just four months later after two seasons and 37 episodes.

 And so, after a few years of sharing a syndication package with B. J. AND THE BEAR, LOBO largely vanished altogether.
 Meanwhile, all 7 seasons of THE DUKES OF HAZZARD are out on DVD.
 Episodes of MRS. COLUMBO pop up to tarnish the otherwise excellent COLUMBO season sets.
 We’ve even seen the complete PINK LADY AND JEFF series released by Rhino!
 But no love for LOBO.
 No Nick at Nite.
 No TV Land.
 Not a single DVD.

-SHERIFF LOBO didn’t even get that ultimate of measuring sticks, the porn parody.
+SHERIFF LOBO didn’t even get the ultimate tribute, the porn parody.
 Hmm....The Muff Adventures of Sheriff Loadblow?
 Maybe featuring Ron Jeremy as Deputy Poke-ins?

 “Lobo….Lobo…..bring back Sheriff Lobo.”